Reginald Laubin: Dance career

 By the time they married, the Laubins had already begun to experiment with a career as an Indian dance team.
 Shortly before their wedding, they quit their jobs and became professional Indian lore performers.
 The Great Depression made it difficult to earn a living as an artist, but Laubin found a niche by marketing the show as education.
 The duo appeared on stages for local civic clubs, school groups, museums, Scout troops, and churches.
 In a typical show, Laubin performed several carefully choreographed interpretations of Plains Indian dances while Gladys accompanied him on the tom-tom and occasionally sang.
 Most shows also included recorded orchestral music, an array of props and backdrops, and pyrotechnic blasts of smoke and fire.
 Laubin interspersed his dancing with talks on Plains Indian culture.

 A turning point in Laubin's career came in the summer of 1929 when the couple traveled to Wyoming to visit Ralph Hubbard at his Ten-Sleep Ranch.
 Hubbard took the Laubins to local Indian events, taught them songs and dances, and helped them purchase props and costumes for their show.
 A highlight of the trip was a visit to Cheyenne Frontier Days.
 There, the Laubins watched an Indian parade and war dance, but the performance by Native Americans disappointed the couple.
 At the same event, an Indian woman criticized Laubin's dancing.
+After working with Hubbard, Laubin began to take a position as a savior of Indigenous culture, noting in an interview that he "had to teach members of the vanishing red race some of their own ceremonials," and that three months with Hubbard was worth three years on the reservation.